ENG517/Procedure/Chowdhurynn/p-kardiacapp-review-health-summarys.md

-# Preparing Your ECG Data for Telehealth Appointments
+# Preparing Your Kardia Data for Telehealth Appointments

-You can review your ECG monitoring data and prepare comprehensive reports for your upcoming telehealth appointment with your cardiologist.
+You can review your Kardia ECG monitoring data and prepare comprehensive reports for your upcoming telehealth appointment with your cardiologist.

-> **Who can use this App?**
+> **Who can use this guide?**
 >
-> Anyone with a cardiac condition who has been prescribed ECG monitoring can create a Kardia app profile.
-You must have a smartphone with the Kardia app installed and access to your medical information to complete the setup process.
+> Anyone with a cardiac condition who has been using the Kardia app for ECG monitoring and has scheduled telehealth appointments with their healthcare providers.
+You must have an active Kardia app with collected data and access to your patient portal to complete these preparation steps.

 ## About ECG app profile